DomVans/KmeansKmedoids/README.md

 1. Clone the repository:
    git clone https://github.com/DomVans/KmeansKmedoids.git

-2. Install dependencies:
-   npm install
+2. Open the folder in any code editor

+3. In the terminal on the code editor, install dependencies using: npm install

-3. Run the app:
+4. Run the app:
    npm run dev

+5. The app will run in http://localhost:5173